HUMAN AND INSTITUTIONAL CAPACITY DEVELOPMENT

 Our HICD Projects

 At the end of 2014, IBI began work on the Justice Administration and Management Support (JAMS) project to build the capacity of the Ministry of Justice in Liberia.
-The project is designed by the Department of State Bureau of International Narcotics and Law Enforcement Affairs and the Government of Liberia with a goal of improving the Ministry’s capacity to carry out administrative tasks to support its operations as well as the work of its many constituent organizations.
-The approach establishes a cyclical process of continuous performance improvement through the use of a performance monitoring system.
+The project was designed by the Department of State Bureau of International Narcotics and Law Enforcement Affairs and the Government of Liberia with a goal of improving the Ministry’s capacity to carry out administrative tasks to support its operations as well as the work of its many constituent organizations.
+The approach established a cyclical process of continuous performance improvement through the use of a performance monitoring system.

 Kosovo Transformational Leadership Impact and Performance Evaluation (TLIPE)

 The Transformational Leadership Project was a comprehensive six-year initiative that consisted of five separate but interrelated components implemented under three awards.
 The Transformational Leadership Impact and Performance Evaluation Project (TLIPE) was a project implemented by IBI to evaluate the leadership of Kosovar students who have received a scholarship to study in the US, and study the impact of interventions with the University of Pristina.

 IBI’s team conducted an Organizational Management Assessment of the USAID/Nepal Mission.
 The goal of this assessment was to identify opportunities for improving performance and to define a more effective organizational/management structure – including personnel categories, team and staff responsibilities, reporting structures, etc.- to better support implementation of the new USAID/Nepal Country Development Cooperation Strategy.

 IBI's team conducted a performance assessment, including detailed process mapping, in order to recommend prioritized changes to the Mission's structure, roles, work processes, gender and social inclusion, and performance management.
 IBI also facilitated a change management process for Mission staff.